| LUDOVIC TRARIEUX

 awarded every 2 years, the next winner in 1992 was the Peruvian lawyer

-Augusto ZÚŃIGA PAZ, who has dedicated his life working for the support of the
+Augusto ZÚÑIGA PAZ, who has dedicated his life working for the support of the

 Human Rights in the COMISEDH (Comision de Derechos Humanos ) and because

 of that he had also lost his left arm in an explosion.
-In 1994 the Prize winner was Jadranka

 CIGELJ, a Bosnian Catholic , who due to her activities she was among the